ncatlab/nlab-content/pages/1/5/6/0/651/content.md

 Thus the inclusion functor $\mathcal{M} \to \mathcal{H}$ preserves colimits.
 =--

-The inclusion of the category of Manifolds in that of all Fr&#246;licher spaces preserves limits (by the same proof as above) but not colimits.
+The inclusion of the category of Manifolds in that of all Fr&ouml;licher spaces preserves limits (by the same proof as above) but not colimits.
 However, it is thus only the issue of being Hausdorff that prevents it preserving colimits.
 The simplest example is the classic non-Hausdorff manifold: consider the [[coequalizer|coequaliser]] of $\mathbb{R} \smallsetminus \{0\}$ included in each piece of $\mathbb{R} \coprod \mathbb{R}$.
 The colimit in the category of [[manifold|Manifolds]] is simply $\mathbb{R}$.
-The colimit of this in the category of Fr&#246;licher spaces is the real line with a double point at $\{0\}$, but upon Hausdorffification this becomes the real line.
+The colimit of this in the category of Fr&ouml;licher spaces is the real line with a double point at $\{0\}$, but upon Hausdorffification this becomes the real line.

 +--{: .query}
 [[Mike Shulman|Mike]]: What if we re-define "manifold" to remove the Hausdorff axiom?
-Does the inclusion into Fr&#246;licher spaces then preserve colimits?
+Does the inclusion into Fr&ouml;licher spaces then preserve colimits?

-[[Andrew Stacey|Andrew]]: I think so, but the inclusion from manifolds to Fr&#246;licher spaces is then not full.
+[[Andrew Stacey|Andrew]]: I think so, but the inclusion from manifolds to Fr&ouml;licher spaces is then not full.
 Let $X$ be the real line with a double point at the origin.
 Take a curve $\mathbb{R} \to X$ which oscillates between the two points.
-This is a morphism into the Fr&#246;licher space, but not into the manifold.
+This is a morphism into the Fr&ouml;licher space, but not into the manifold.

 I think that to make it work, you have to redefine "Euclidean space" to include anything that becomes a Euclidean space upon Hausdorffification.
 =--